lgezelius/robotics/Visual_Studio_Code.md

 ## C/C++ Extension Pack by Microsoft

-## CMAKE Extension by twxs

-Recommended in <https://www.youtube.com/watch?v=hf76VY0a5Fk> and in <https://automaticaddison.com/how-to-install-and-configure-visual-studio-code-for-ros-2/>.

 ## CMAKE Tools by Microsoft

 ...

+## CMAKE Extension by twxs

+This extension was recommended in <https://www.youtube.com/watch?v=hf76VY0a5Fk> and in <https://automaticaddison.com/how-to-install-and-configure-visual-studio-code-for-ros-2/>.

+VS Code now says that twxs.cmake should be uninstalled because CMAKE Tools now provides language services and no longer depends on this extension.

 ## Flake8